 To avoid this, always put your aligners in a case when you're not wearing them.

 Regardless of the type of problem you need to treat, you might be wondering whether Invisalign or traditional braces will be faster.

 Unfortunately, we can't give a simple answer to this.
-Some orthodontists say that because braces are non-removable, they are working 24/7 and can therefore deliver results faster than Invisalign.
+Some orthodontists say that because braces are non-removable, they are working 24/7 and can therefore deliver results faster than Invisalign aligners.
 Others argue that Invisalign can provide more targeted tooth movement, making it more efficient.

-Again, the best way to answer all these questions about your specific case is to visit an Invisalign dentist and receive a personal treatment plan.
+Again, the best way to answer all these questions about your specific case is to visit an Invisalign provider and receive a personalised treatment plan.
 Chances are they also offer traditional braces, so they'll be able to discuss the pros and cons of each with you.

 Even if you find out that Invisalign might take slightly longer in your case, you may decide it's worth it for the improved appearance.

 So, how long does Invisalign take to straighten teeth?
 The only person who can really answer that question with any accuracy is your dentist, but we hope this article has given you a better idea of what to expect and how to help your treatment progress in line with your treatment plan.